Office Update: Safe Patient Appointments (Read More)

 Spinal injections can help a physician identify the source of pain.
 If the injection stops the pain, the physician knows the specific spinal area to further evaluate.
 Sometimes surgery is needed, but surgery is always a last resort.

 A good example is the facet rhizotomy.
-A cervical fact rhizotomy or a lumbar facet rhizotomy is used as a treatment option after a patient has had several facet joint injections that enabled the physician to pinpoint the source of pain.
+A cervical facet rhizotomy or a lumbar facet rhizotomy is used as a treatment option after a patient has had several facet joint injections that enabled the physician to pinpoint the source of pain.
 A facet rhizotomy is a procedure in which nerves are deadened with a heated electrode, giving pain relief for months or years.

 Facet Rhizotomy